Skip to Main Content

 A few titles in the top 10 are here at Leeward Community College Library!

 We also compiled a full list of titles that have made ALA's frequently challenged list throughout the years.
-You can browse this list by clicking the Banned or Challenged Titles at Leeward Library tab at the top of this guide.
+You can browse this list by clicking the Banned and Challenged Titles at Leeward Library tab at the top of this guide.

 Banned Books Podcast